Royal Lao Armed Forces: Foreign assistance

-In late 1955, 22 Royal Laotian Air Force cadets attended flight courses at the École de l'air in France and Morocco, though five RLAF pilot students were sent in 1962 to the United States to receive training on the T-28 at Moody Air Force Base, Georgia; under a accelerated training program codenamed Operation Waterpump, set up in March 1964, other RLAF pilots were sent to Udorn Royal Thai Air Force Base in Thailand to attended T-28 courses manned by U.S. advisors.
-Laotian pilots and air crews were later sent for 0-1, UH-1, T-28, EC-47, AC-47, and C-123 training to South Vietnam and Thailand.
+In late 1955, 22 Royal Laotian Air Force cadets attended flight courses at the École de l'air in France and Morocco, though five RLAF pilot students were sent in 1962 to the United States to receive training on the T-28 at Moody Air Force Base, Georgia; under an accelerated training program codenamed Operation Waterpump, set up in March 1964, other RLAF pilots were sent to Udorn Royal Thai Air Force Base in Thailand to attended T-28 courses manned by U.S. advisors.
+Laotian pilots and air crews were later sent for 0–1, UH-1, T-28, EC-47, AC-47, and C-123 training to South Vietnam and Thailand.
 Most of the advanced courses and specialized training of Laotian combat pilots was conducted by American advisors of Detachment 1, 56th Special Operations Wing at Udorn, U-Tapao, and Takhli airbases in Thailand, while others were dispatched to attend observer courses at Bien Hoa Air Base, South Vietnam.
 Additional training was provided in Laos by U.S. Air America instructors to RLAF's C-123 pilots and maintenance crews between January 1973 and July 1974.

-Beginning in 1952, a number of Laotian naval officer candidate students (Eléves Officiers de Marine – EOMs) were sent to France, in order to attend advanced Officer and Petty Officer courses at the French Naval Academy in Brest.
+Beginning in 1952, a number of Laotian naval officer candidate students (Eléves Officiers de Marine – EOMs) were sent to France, in order to attend advanced Officer and Petty Officer courses at the French Naval Academy in Brest; every year, two or three Officers and three Petty Officers went to France for specialist courses, and also received on-the-job training with the Rhine Flotilla (Flotilla du Rhin).
 That same year, 18 Laotian naval junior ranks were sent for four months of riverine training in Saigon, South Vietnam, manned by French Officers and senior Petty Officers seconded from the naval forces component of the French Far East Expeditionary Corps (CEFEO).
+Other Laotian naval personnel went to South Vietnam, where they attended training courses offered by the Republic of Vietnam Navy at their Training Centers located in Saigon, Nha Trang, and Cam Ranh Bay; further on-the-job training was provided to Laotian recruits by the Royal Thai Navy in Thailand.
+Additional technical assistance was provided by the Americans through the Programs Evaluation Office (PEO) since 1959, in the form of marine mechanics courses conducted by a PEO instructor team led by a U.S. Navy Reserve Officer at the flotilla's repair shop in Chinaimo Naval Base, whilst two contracted Filipino technicians from the Eastern Construction Company (abbreviated as ECCOIL) were assigned to the ANL River Flotilla headquarters to train Laotian sailors.